DuKyHan/Commercial-Web-App/README.md

   -	Our website has some primary features that an e-commerce website must have like: Searching products, Adding to cart, Filter, Delete, Login, Logout
   -	Moreover, our website also have some secondary features such as: Rating, comment.

+## Laguages and Library:
+**Technologies Used:**</br>
+  - HTML
+  - CSS
+  - Bootstrap
+  - Nodejs
+  - Java script
+  - Jquery
+  - Mysql (database)
+ **Technical details:** </br>
+  - Front end is designed using HTML, CSS  and Bootstrap.
+Java script used to perform client side scripting
+  - Back end is based on Nodejs and MySql based RDB( Relational Data Base) model.
+  - The Sql queries are run using the CI SQL library function
+  - Backend online host includes a centralized 	database resident on the server, the script which is built  in Nodejs and SQL query the database on user’s request for transaction of data.
+  - The forms are made using HTML, Bootstrap for designing and Nodejs, sql for backend.
+Java script used for client side scripting and Nodejs for the server side development.